snowfrz/App-Installer/README.md

 If for some reason, you cannot access the App Store, but have access to the .ipa file, you can put it on a file sharing service and use the raw link to install it using App Installer.
 Also useful if you're jailbroken with AppSync Unified installed and want an easy way to install your IPAs.

 # Issues
-- Uploads fail because the server does not return JSON, but rather, plaintext.
+- ~Uploads fail because the server does not return JSON, but rather, plaintext.~
+- Server does not return download link

 # License
 This software is licensed under the MIT License, detailed in the file LICENSE.md